The Secret to Aging Gracefully: Reduce Stress

 He names stress among “The Four Horsemen of Aging”— free radicals, inflammation, and glycation — that can curtail aging gracefully and longevity.

-Research confirms that stress contributes to the development of chronic conditions and diseases, including heart disease, cancer, and stroke.
+Research confirms that stress may contribute to the development of chronic conditions and diseases, including heart disease, cancer, and stroke.

 A healthy human body is amazingly adept at handling stressors, yet as you age, studies show your immune system becomes less resilient to these stressors.
 This can make you less able to respond to, for example, vaccines and immune responses, and potentially creating early mortality.